 Technology

-Envisioning a new future for the treatment of disease with significant unmet needs.
+Envisioning a new future leveraging the endocannabinoid system to treat diseases with significant unmet needs.

-At Skye Bioscience we are focused on leveraging an important physiological system in the body that has only been recognized since the 1990s and is relatively overlooked as a target for drug development.
-Based on powerful natural molecules, we aim to develop novel, patent-protected, and impactful drugs to treat glaucoma and other significant diseases.
+At Skye Bioscience we are focused on leveraging an important physiological system, the endocannabinoid system, that has only been recognized since the 1990s and is relatively underappreciated as a target for drug development.
+We aim to develop novel, impactful drugs with strong potential to treat obesity, glaucoma and other significant disease areas involving fibrotic, inflammatory and metabolic processes by initially targeting the CB1 receptor.

 Tapping into a world of potential

-Its importance in human physiology as a modulator of key systems in the body has been well-documented in many peer-reviewed scientific publications, representing a potentially attractive target for pharmacological intervention.
+Its importance in human physiology as a modulator of key functions, well-documented in many peer-reviewed scientific publications, represents a potentially attractive target for pharmacological intervention.

 Our Approach